twolfson/real-estate-photo-minimap/README.md

 - Feel like boxes might be limiting so should second guess it
   - e.g. Current layout cuts off hallway awkwardly but unsure there are other good simple solutions

+TODO: Adjust order of items (first is highest)
+TODO: Don't crowd target space with initial items
+TODO: Add "Add box" button and right click to delete functionality
+TODO: Add 4 way resize

+TODO: Having selection (required for multiselect) likely implies needing arrow keys which has headaches of UX for when to use arrow keys in minimap vs for photos

+TODO: Stop hammering localStorage via a `rr({persist: false})` flag

 ## Features
 - [x] Quick location categorization
 - [ ] Minimap creator